Watch maintenance and care

 Materials used and surface treatment

-of the watch, the movement or the strap significantly affect the price of the watch.
-The highest quality material used to make watches is 316L stainless steel, titanium and ceramic materials.
+of the watch, movement or strap significantly affect the price of the watch.
+The highest quality materials used to make watches are 316L stainless steel, titanium, and ceramic materials.
 Various alloys are of lower quality in terms of durability.
-Steel watches are marked with the words Stainless steel or All stainless steel on the back cover.
-If stainless steel is used only for the back cover, it is marked Stainless steel back.
-Watches made of alloy are unmarked or have the words Base metal.
-Titanium materials are marked with the words Titanium.
-Watches made of 316L steel have an almost unlimited lifespan if handled carefully and do not corrode.
-In contrast alloy watches can start to corrode in a very short time.
-Within a few months, wear and tear can be seen on watches made from the cheapest materials.
+Steel watches are marked with the words Stainless steel or All stainless steel on the caseback.
+If stainless steel is used only for the back cover, it is stated Stainless steel back.
+Watches made of alloy are unmarked or have the inscription Base metal.
+Titanium materials are marked with the word Titanium.
+Watches made of 316L steel have an almost unlimited lifespan and do not corrode if treated carefully.
+In contrast, alloy watches can start to corrode in a very short time.
+Within just a few months, watches made from the cheapest materials can show wear and tear.
 Corrosion manifests itself as a change in color or peeling of the material.
-The time after which wear and tear becomes apparent is individual and depends on the method of use and mainly on the aggressiveness of the watch owner’s sweat.
-As a rule, only watches in a higher price category, where the most advanced gold-plating technologies (PVD, IPG, …) are used, can the surface of the watch last in an unchanged state for several years.
-Changes in the surface of the watch, color shade or shine are caused by the gradual wear and tear of the materials used.
+The time it takes for wear to become apparent is individual and depends on the method of use and, above all, on the aggressiveness of the watch owner’s sweat.
+As a rule, only watches in a higher price category, where the most advanced gold-plating technologies (PVD, IPG, etc.) are used, can the surface of the watch last in an unchanged state for several years.
+Changes in the watch’s surface, color shade or shine are caused by the gradual wear of the materials used.
 This is wear and tear of the product due to normal use.
 The time in which these changes occur may be much shorter than the warranty period.

 The quality of the glass on a watch is proportional to the price of the watch.
 Sapphire glass is the most expensive and of the highest quality.
 This is followed by mineral glass with various surface treatments, regular glass, and the softest are plastic glass substitutes.
 However, keep in mind that even the hardest glass can be broken and scratched if handled roughly.
 Scratched, broken or cracked glass is considered mechanical damage and is not a reason for a complaint.